ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-3-AngularJS-app-architecture.md

 comments: true
 ---

-Architecture and code design is most important part of development process.
+Architecture and code design are  the most important parts of development process.
 Applications without architecture with complicated functionality: users, content management, categorisation, tagging, reviews, are almost impossible to maintain, work on issues & fix the bugs.

-App with no organisation consumes more time, and chance that you forgot something and later will have an issue dramatically increases.
-Do we want or not, we will start thinking about the code re-organisation.
+An app with no organisation consumes more time, and a chance that you forgot something and will have an issue later on, dramatically increases.
+Whether we want it or not, we will start thinking about the code re-organisation.

-Otherwise, app designed with standard and architecture give us possibility to decompose functionality, or group semantically same parts into modules.
-This gives possibility to delegate different development stages on different teams: team A work on User functionality, team B responsible for content management, etc..
+Otherwise, an app designed with standard architecture give us a possibility to decompose functionality, or semantically group  the same parts into modules.
+This gives a possibility to delegate different development stages to different teams, e.g. team A will work on User Functionality, team B will be responsible for content management etc..

+Article remains not finished ...